Looking for a job in London: 8 golden rules

-Looking for a job outside France, and in London in particular, presents a few specificities that we’d like to share with you.
-Before you dive headlong into sending out your CVs, take the time to read these few pre-requisites, which will undoubtedly save you time and make you more efficient.
-In addition, to prepare for your expatriation in the best possible way, consider taking out international health insurance before your departure to cover all your medical expenses in the UK.
+Looking for a job outside France, and in London in particular, presents a number of specificities that we’d like to share with you.
+Before you dive headlong into sending out your CVs, take the time to read these few requirements, which will undoubtedly save you time and make you more efficient.
+In addition, to prepare for your expatriation in the best possible way, remember to take out international health insurance before you leave to cover all your medical expenses in the UK.

 Take stock of your aspirations

-Take advantage of this opportunity to move to a new country, and ask yourself what you really want.
-Revisit your values, your driving forces, your talents, your skills.
-Reclaim your career path and your talents to gain confidence and take on a new market.
+Take advantage of this opportunity to change your country and ask yourself what you really want.
+Revisit your values, your driving forces, your talents and your skills.
+Reappropriate your career path and your talents to gain confidence and face a new market.

 Face up to the reality of the English market

-Compare your professional project with the English market to assess its feasibility and understand the differences.
-Meet with current employees to analyze the differences in terms of professions and job titles corresponding to your target, and adjust your search accordingly.
+Compare your career plan with the English market to assess its feasibility and understand the differences.
+Meet current employees to analyze the differences in terms of professions and job titles corresponding to your target, and adjust your search accordingly.

 Be forceful in your approach

-The English have a very pragmatic approach based on “achievements”.
+The English have a very pragmatic approach based on achievements.
 Whereas a French recruiter is more likely to look at your diploma and your day-to-day actions, an Anglo-Saxon will focus on your achievements and results.
 So adapt your CV / LinkedIn profile with this in mind, and think about keywords.
-In fact, your profile is scanned by the ATS (Application Tracking System) before being read by a recruiter.
-For each job, spend some time working on your keywords.
+After all, your profile is scanned by the ATS (Application Tracking System) before being read by a recruiter.
+So spend some time working on your keywords for each position.
 Tools like Jobscan or TopCV can help.

 Adopt an effective “network strategy

 Abroad, more than in France, networking is the key to success.
-Meet professionals in your field to understand the English market, the challenges, the specific vocabulary… And, of course, communicate about your project!
-Even if you’re responding to an ad, don’t forget to network within the target company.
+Meet professionals in your field to understand the English market, the challenges, the specific vocabulary… And of course, communicate about your project!
+Even if you’re responding to an advertisement, don’t forget to network within the target company.

 Use recruitment agencies

-90% of vacancies advertised in the UK are managed by recruitment agencies.
+90% of jobs advertised in the UK are managed by recruitment agencies.
 Identify recruiters in your sector through the job offers they publish.

 Prepare an effective elevator pitch

-Prepare a presentation of your background and your project so that you can talk about yourself at every opportunity.
-When expatriating, every opportunity is an opportunity to “let people know” that you’re looking for someone: a dinner, a school outing, a visit… An effective presentation is clear and concise.
+Prepare a presentation of your career path and your project so that you can talk about yourself at every opportunity.
+During your expatriation, every opportunity is an opportunity to “let people know” that you’re looking for someone: a dinner, a school outing, a visit… An effective presentation is clear and concise.
 Practice your presentation in no more than 2 minutes.

 Get ready for your interviews